quyenxhuynh/TicTacToe/README.md

 # Tic-Tac-Toe

 A simple 3x3 Tic-Tac-Toe game implemented with JavaFX.
-Made by Quyen Huynh (qh8ar) for JavaFX practice in UVA S2020's CS 2501 (Software Developmental Essentials).
+Made by Quyen Huynh (qh8ar) for JavaFX practice in UVA S2020's CS 2501 (Software Developmental Essentials) with McBurney.

 ## Getting Started